 The watchdog monitors the app installed by the boot package.
-By default, it terminates the container if the app crashes or is moved to the background.
+By default, it terminates the instance if the app crashes or is moved to the background.

 To overcome this problem, temporarily disable the watchdog in the application manifest: